Ivodent Academy: Masters in "Digital Dental Techniques"

 This study program lasts 1 academic year or 2 semesters.
 In total, the student will complete 22 exams which are professional practice subjects and the final exam / diploma topic.
 At the end of the program, students graduate as Digital Dental Technicians and receive a diploma.
 The Professional Master Program in Digital Dental Technique was opened by order Nr.
 349, dated 17.09.2021 of the Ministry of Education, Sport and Youth.

 Student life

 Student Council

 The Student Council is an independent organization that does not conduct political or economic activities and promotes student participation and coordinates their representation in the governing bodies of the academy.
 The Student Council consists of representatives of each program and the chairman who is elected by vote once every two years.

-Social life

-Ivodent Academy students are encouraged and supported in various social activities proposed by both parties.
-Activities include the welcoming ceremony for first-year students, the graduation ceremony, excursions, the organization of sports matches, cinemas, etc.

-Qualifications

-To help the quality of the school, students are constantly trained by academic staff and dental technicians who come from countries that are at the forefront of development and research in the field of dentistry such as Germany, Switzerland, Liechtenstein, Belgium, etc. They are made available to the school by well-known European companies and bring to Albania the latest world knowledge on dental techniques, processes, and materials.
-Former students and guests of the Academy also become part of the training.

 Alumni

 Ivodent Academy students are 100% either employed in their profession or have opened their own dental laboratories.
 Our students are employed inside and outside Albania, such as in Germany, Switzerland, Italy, Norway, Greece, and the United States of America.
 The academy maintains contacts with graduate students to invite them to the training it conducts and to support them in their later professional life.